 - White-label products, and especially the Sberbank and Saudi telecom partnerships, were key growth drivers in the quarter.
 Within digital, the cross-border segment’s revenue grew 23%.

 - The Business Solutions revenue rose 3%, helped by the strong performance of foreign exchange hedging and the currency volatility seen in March.
 We’d expect that trend to reverse for Q2.

 MoneyGram – digital a highlight

-- After a positive start of the year, money transfer transactions fell by 18% after mid-March, and the decline was especially strong in the International segment (down 27% year-on-year).
+- After a positive start to the year, money transfer transactions fell by 18% after mid-March, and the decline was especially strong in the international segment (down 27% year-on-year).
 April continued the trend with transactions volumes down 19%.

 - On the plus side, transactions in the US outbound segment returned to growth thanks, in part, to the Walmart deal, which reported a better than forecasted performance.
 Another positive: over 70% of new digital customers are new to MoneyGram (not from the conversion of their own cash based customers).

 - But MoneyGram is in cash preservation mode.
 It burned through $16m in cash during the period leaving it with $131m left.
 Will MoneyGram’s revenue withstand the World Bank’s projected 20% reduction in remittances through the rest of the year, or Citi’s less pessimistic 14% reduction in their worst case?
 Can MoneyGram renegotiate the $55m deferred prosecution fine?
 Tough times ahead.

 The negative news from both companies is unlikely to be over yet.
 As Western Union’s CFO Rajesh Agrawal puts it: “The second quarter is likely to be the lowest quarter for us from a revenue and a profit margin standpoint”.